-Garlic, Bacon, and Beer Macaroni and Cheese.
-This ridiculously good macaroni and cheese recipe, with cheddar cheese spread, bacon and cheese, and roasted garlic, has become a cult classic in our home, and it is my most requested recipe and just might be the best mac and cheese recipe ever.
+Garlic, Bacon, and Beer Macaroni and Cheese has pub cheese, bacon, and garlic for a ridiculously good bacon and mac and cheese of your dreams.
+This baked mac and cheese with bacon has become a cult classic in our home and just might be the best gourmet mac and cheese recipe ever.
 Try it once, and you will be hooked.

 FIST BUMP!!
-This is just about one of the most mind-blowing things I have ever made, so I’d get out the fat-pants if I were you.
+This is just about one of the most mind-blowing things I have ever made, so I would get out the fat-pants if I were you.
 Because you are going to love this.
-The best mac and cheese recipe ever.
-Why?
-Because:
+The best bacon mac and cheese recipe ever.

 - Macaroni and Cheese.